kyma-project/community/docs/guidelines/content-guidelines/00-content-strategy.md

 ## Documentation Structure

-On the Kyma website, we have five main tabs containing multiple documents each, plus a glossary.
+On the [Kyma website](https://kyma-project.io/#/), we have five main tabs containing multiple documents each, plus a glossary.

-### Kyma Components
+### Kyma Home

 **Target Group**: Decision Makers (Tech Leads) and newbies.

-Contains a quick overview of the idea behind Kyma, presents the main areas with a brief explanation, and, as needed, longer documents going into the details of each main area.
+Contains a quick overview of the idea behind Kyma and the relationship between (OS) Kyma and SAP BTP, Kyma runtime.

-### Get Started
+### Quick Install

 **Target Group**: Software Developers who quickly want to see what they can do with Kyma.

-Contains a guide/tutorial that covers typical steps you need to perform to get started.
+Contains instructions to install (OS) Kyma, add modules, and open Kyma dashboard.

+### Modules

+**Target Group**: Software Developers and Admins/Operators

+Presents the modules created by Kyma teams, with their respective overview, instructions, and troubleshooting documents.
+Content of that section is pulled from the `docs/user` folders in module repositories.

-### Developer Tutorials
+### User Interfaces

-**Target Group**: Software Developers leveraging all the Kyma functionalities.
+**Target Group**: Software Developers and Admins/Operators.

-Under this tab, there are subtabs according to main areas (except UI – user interfaces are mentioned as needed within the instructions of the respective main area).
-Documents in the subtabs contain "how-to" instructions that enable users to accomplish a task.
+Documents Kyma dashboard and Kyma CLI

 ### Operation Guides

 **Target Group**: Admins/Operators who make sure the Kyma cluster is configured as needed and keeps running in a healthy and secure way.

-Contains installation and configuration instructions, backup info, security documentation, and troubleshooting guides.
+Contains backup info and links to troubleshooting guides.

-### Technical References

-**Target Group**: Users who want to look up specific detailed information.

-Contains detailed information, such as architecture diagrams, configuration charts, etc.; note that the CLI command documents are generated automatically.

-### Modules

-Contains detailed information on the available Kyma modules.
-Content of that section is pulled from the `docs/user` folders in module repositories.

 ### Glossary